-- Parents/carers have a responsibility to: - Understand and adhere to the relevant De Bohun policies and procedures. - Talk to their children about safeguarding issues and support the De Bohun in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from De Bohun or other agencies. - Speak to staff if they have any concerns about the welfare, well-being and safety of their children.
+- Parents/carers have a responsibility to: - o Understand and adhere to the relevant De Bohun policies and procedures. - Talk to their children about safeguarding issues and support the De Bohun in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from De Bohun or other agencies. - $\circ$ Speak to staff if they have any concerns about the welfare, well-being and safety of their children.

-10. Recognising Indicators of abuse and neglect

-- All staff at De Bohun Primary School are made aware of the definitions and indicators of abuse and neglect (see below), as identified by Working Together to Safeguard Children (2018; updated 1 July 2023) and Keeping Children Safe in Education (KCSIE) 2023. - All staff understand that children can be at risk of harm inside and outside of the school/college, inside and outside of home and online. - Harm can also include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse. - De Bohun Primary School recognises that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse: - Physical abuse - Sexual abuse - o Emotional abuse - Neglect
+- 10. Recognising Indicators of abuse, neglect and exploitation - All staff at De Bohun Primary School are made aware of the definitions and indicators of abuse, neglect and exploitation (see below and Appendix 1), as identified by Working Together to Safeguard Children (December 2023) and Keeping Children Safe in Education (KCSIE) 2024. - All staff understand that children can be at risk of harm inside and outside of the school/college, inside and outside of home and online. - Harm can also include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse. - De Bohun Primary School recognises that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse: - o Physical abuse - Sexual abuse - Emotional abuse - o Neglect

-The school recognises that abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+The school recognises that abuse, neglect, exploitation and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
 In most cases, multiple issues will overlap with one another.

-For further information, see Appendix 1 of this policy and Appendix 5 for links to advice and support.
+For further information, see Appendix 1 of this policy and Appendix 4 for links to advice and support.

 - All staff should have an awareness of safeguarding issues that can put children at risk of harm.

-Behaviours linked to issues such as drug taking and/or alcohol misuse, deliberately missing

-education, serious violence (including that linked to county lines), radicalisation and consensual and

-non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are
+Behaviours linked to issues such as drug taking and/or alcohol misuse, deliberately missing education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk.

-at risk.
 A wider range of specific issues includes (but not limited to):

 - Child abduction and community safety incidents

 - Children with family members in prison

-- Children Missing Education (CME)
+- Children Absent from Education (CAE)

-- Child missing from home or care
+- Child missing/goes missing from education, home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

-- o County Lines
+- County Lines

 - Cybercrime

 - Domestic abuse

-- Faith based abuse
+- o Faith based abuse

 - Female Genital Mutilation (FGM)

 - Forced marriage

-- Gangs and vouth violence
+- Gangs and youth violence

-- Gender based abuse and violence against women and girls
+- Gender based abuse and violence

+- against women and girls